pyne/install_scripts/README.md

 -------------------

 These scripts will install PyNE and its dependencies on the system.
-An install script is available for different versions of both Ubuntu operating systems.
+An install script is available for different versions of Ubuntu operating systems.
 The intention of these scripts is that PyNE can be ready to use on a clean install of any of the supported operating systems: if users have customized/configured their python environment beyond the default OS installation, we can't guarantee that the scripts will work.

-Furthermore, the user should choose either to build a stable version of PyNE or the current develop branch of PyNE by supplying a second argument.
+Furthermore, the user should choose either to build a stable release version of PyNE or the current develop branch of PyNE by supplying a second argument.

-Example for installing the most recent stable branch on Ubuntu 18.04:
+Example for installing the most recent stable branch on Ubuntu 20.04:

     ./ubuntu.sh stable